nadam60/tokenium/tokenium_whitepaper.md

 Below comes a relatively detailed discussion of the protocol, but it is not as detailed as the documentation of the standard that we are working on.
 This whitepaper is meant to have and understanding of the protocol.

+Please not that the core of the protocol is simple: it is relatively simple to guarante no reserve loss and no trade below price limit.
+The complexities are there to prevent more nunaced attacks which are mostly:

+* DDOS-ing
+* providing incorrect information
+* trying to elongate the time range of an order in the hope of using price fluctuations to have gains.

 ### Guarantees of the protocol

 The 3 main actors in the Tokenium protocol are the **client**, the **server** and the **smart contract**.